 All LCHIP funded rehabilitation work must adhere to the Secretary of the Interior’s Standards for the Treatment of Historic Properties (referred to as the “Secretary’s Standards”).
 The Secretary’s Standards are common sense best practices for historic preservation written in non-technical language.
 They provide a flexible structure to guide decision-making about work or changes to a historic property.
 Reviewing the Secretary’s Standards is a crucial first step in applying for an LCHIP historic rehabilitation grant.

-Historic Rehabilitation projects with a total budget of more than $50,000 must be guided by a Historic Building Assessment or Historic Structure Report prepared by preservation professional.
+Historic Rehabilitation projects with a total budget of more than $50,000 must be guided by a Qualified Preservation Plan prepared by a preservation professional.
 Additionally, projects of any cost that involve modernization activities (such as heating, electrical, plumbing, sprinklers, wheelchair ramps, and elevators) should also have a Historic Structure Report or Historic Building Assessment.
 In these cases, the report must be submitted with the grant application.
 Many LCHIP applicants apply to the New Hampshire Preservation Alliance for small grants to help pay for these reports.
 Others apply to LCHIP for assistance with planning studies.
-Still others pay for such reports from their own funds.

 Project completion requirements

 Guidance documents pertaining to project completion can be found in Documents and Forms.

 Prior to beginning any rehabilitation work, Grant recipients are required to submit documentation describing, in detail, the work to be completed.
 This preliminary documentation must be approved by LCHIP before work begins.
 If a recipient chooses to begin work prior to receiving LCHIP’s approval of this documentation and the work does not meet LCHIP’s requirements, the grant award may be withdrawn.